openfaas/docs/docs/openfaas-pro/iam/example-auth0.md

 ### Match on group membership

-If you configure Auth0 to emit a "group" claim such as "openfaas-dev", you could match this with a condition, instead of specifying individual "sub" fields.
+If you configure your identity provider to emit a "group" claim such as "openfaas-dev", you could match this with a condition, instead of specifying individual "sub" fields.

 Groups are often represented as a list in the JWT so the `ForAnyValue` set operator can be used for this: